x509cert/AzSecPodcast/SECURITY.md

 If you discover a security vulnerability in this repository, please **do not** open a public GitHub issue.

-Instead, report it privately via one of these options:
+Instead, report it privately via:

 - **GitHub Private Vulnerability Reporting**: Use the [Security tab](../../security/advisories/new) in this repository
-- **Email**: Contact the maintainers at the email address listed on [azsecuritypodcast.net](https://www.azsecuritypodcast.net)

 Please include: